10 Bilingual Learning Activities with Painter’s Tape for Home or School

 My toddler is very into color-matching these days, especially with his cars!
 The colorful painter’s tape is perfect for making parking lots!

 He’s also matched other toys in these rectangles!
-This is a perfect example of incorporating our kids’ passions with learning.
-He’s more willing to talk to me in Chinese when it’s about his beloved cars!
+This is a perfect example of incorporating our kids’ passions into learning.
+He’s more willing to talk to me in Chinese about his beloved cars!

 Shape creations